isabella232/document-services.en/help/usecases/AgreementWorkflowsNodejs.md

 ![Image of CSS and HTML file](assets/AWNjs_4.png)

-After processing the HTML file, we have the same text in PDF format:
+After processing the HTML file, you have the same text in PDF format:

 ![PDF file of Computer Terms](assets/AWNjs_5.png)

 ## Appending pages

 Another common operation with PDF files is appending pages to the end that may have standard text, such as a list of terms.
 The document toolkit can combine several PDF documents into a single document.
-If we have a list of document paths (here in `sourceFileList`), we can add each file’s file references to an object for a combine operation.
+If you have a list of document paths (here in `sourceFileList`), you can add each file’s file references to an object for a combine operation.

 When the combine operation executes, it provides a single file containing all of the source content.
-We can use `saveAsFile` on the object to persist the file to storage.
+You can use `saveAsFile` on the object to persist the file to storage.

 ```
 const executionContext = PDFToolsSDK.ExecutionContext.create(credentials);